Jstillerman/DataViewVR/ProgressJournal.md

 - True MVC was a little overkill, so I just kept all of the routes/controllers in the main server.js, and that got messy fast.Hopefully I can fix that tomorrow

 I really hope I can still read my code tomorrow!

+###GREAT IDEA
+Unity asks /someinng/:viewnumber/status for a num when the num is differnet than previous number, reload blocks from api.